Sheena Porter

-Sheena Porter (born 1935) is a British author of children's novels.
+Sheena Porter (1935-2010) is a British author of children's novels.
 She won the 1964 Carnegie Medal from the Library Association, recognising Nordy Bank as the year's best children's book by a British subject.

-Sheena Porter has worked as a librarian in Leicester, Nottingham and Shropshire, and currently lives in Ludlow.
+Sheena Porter worked as a librarian in Leicester, Nottingham and Shropshire, and ultimately lived in Ludlow.

 Her work is particularly notable for its atmosphere and characterization.
 It has a feeling for landscape, often portraying actual places, especially in the high country of the Welsh Marches, such as Nordy Bank, and the Long Mynd in The Knockers.
-She also weaves the history and folklore of the region into her narratives.
+She also weaved the history and folklore of the region into her narratives.